prompt-integration-toolkit/.github/profile/README.md

 Prompt-it is currently in early development.

-The first focus is building a solid CLI, a clean registry structure, and a simple foundation for publishing and reusing prompts.
+The first focus is building a solid CLI and a simple foundation for publishing and reusing prompts.

 More features will be added gradually as the ecosystem grows.